import pandas as pd

 Functional Programming for Portfolio Sorts

-Now we take portfolio sorts to the next level.
+Now, we take portfolio sorts to the next level.
 We want to be able to sort stocks into an arbitrary number of portfolios.
-For this case, functional programming is very handy: we define a function that give us flexibility concerning which variable to use for the sorting, denoted by sorting_variable
+For this case, functional programming is very handy: we define a function that gives us flexibility concerning which variable to use for the sorting, denoted by sorting_variable

 .
 We use np.quantile()